Udj13/AGLoRa/README.md

 #define DEBUG_MODE false
 ```

+3. Install "EByte LoRa E220 by Renzo Mischianty" library and "TinyGPSPlus by Mikal Hart" library from Arduino IDE library manager ("Tools" -> "Manage Libraries")

-3. Upload a Sketch to an Arduino.
+Ready!
+Upload a Sketch to an Arduino.

 **NOTES:**